White noise: Discrete-time white noise

+The variables $W(n)$ are only required to be uncorrelated (not necessarily statistically independent) because the characteristic flat power spectral density of white noise depends entirely on the process's second-order moments (its autocorrelation function).
+A process that strictly requires the samples to be independent and identically distributed (i.i.d.) is referred to as strict-sense white noise.
+Notably, if the uncorrelated random variables are jointly Gaussian, this inherently guarantees they are also statistically independent.

 Continuous-time white noise

 In order to define the notion of white noise in the theory of continuous-time signals, one must replace the concept of a random vector by a continuous-time random signal; that is, a random process that generates a function $w$ of a real-valued parameter $t$.

 Such a process is said to be white noise in the strongest sense if the value $w(t)$ for any time $t$ is a random variable that is statistically independent of its entire history before $t$.
 A weaker definition requires independence only between the values $w(t_1)$ and $w(t_2)$ at every pair of distinct times $t_1$ and $t_2$.
 An even weaker definition requires only that such pairs $w(t_1)$ and $w(t_2)$ be uncorrelated.
 As in the discrete case, some authors adopt the weaker definition for white noise, and use the qualifier independent to refer to either of the stronger definitions.
 Others use weakly white and strongly white to distinguish between them.

 However, a precise definition of these concepts is not trivial, because some quantities that are finite sums in the finite discrete case must be replaced by integrals that may not converge.
 Indeed, the set of all possible instances of a signal $w$ is no longer a finite-dimensional space $\mathbb{R}^n$, but an infinite-dimensional function space.
 Moreover, by any definition a white noise signal $w$ would have to be essentially discontinuous at every point; therefore even the simplest operations on $w$, like integration over a finite interval, require advanced mathematical machinery.